-This year, we celebrate the 110th Anniversary of the Alachua Woman’s Club, and continue to commemorat the legacy of our founding members.
+The Alachua Woman’s Club has celebrated over 100 years and continues to commemorat the legacy of our founding members.
 Sharing this history helps the community understand the important contributions made by our foremothers.

 The following history was authored by Mrs. Mary Elizabeth (Bill) Irby, a long-standing and hardworking member of the Alachua Woman’s Club who helps us remember the history of many determined women.

 During the summer of 1912 three new classrooms were built onto the wooden school house that stood where the telephone company stands today.
 The County School Board had no money available to buy the furnishings for the new classrooms.
 They needed everything – desks, chairs, blackboards, books, even chalk.

 A primary teacher by the name of Mrs. Hilton, who had taught in other schools brought an idea that she had seen work in other places before a gathering of parents and teachers.
 Her suggestion was for parents and teachers to join together and form a club.
 The club would have as their sole purpose the task of solving the problems of the school needs.

 On November 12, 1912 the patrons gathered and elected Mrs. C.F.
 Stephens as their president.
 They decided to name their club The School Improvement Club of Alachua.
 They had many fund raising projects throughout the year and were able to raise enough money to furnish the new schoolrooms, pay a $125.00 down on a piano, and hire a janitor.
 Through the years the club continued to support the school by raising money from their many projects.

 In 1921 the club members decided that not only did the school need their continued help, but also there were many things that they could do to help the town so they voted to change the club’s name to The Improvement Club of Alachua.